 Those Great Uncle’s were the Gooch Brothers, George and Lonzo.
 Legends in the North East.
 Their ingenuity knew no bounds.
 One year at Durham Miners gala.
 The star of their show ran off at teatime.
 With no hope of finding a replacement they appeared stuck.
 The solution was elegent in its simplicity.
 They quickly painted a board for the front of the show with ‘Durham Sky At Night’ Emblazoned across it.
 When you paid you shilling to go in, you would find that they had removed the roof of the show, allowing you to gaze up at, yup, Durham’s sky at night.

 A similar crises befell them at another event, and their crazy inventiveness saved the day again.
 Another hastily painted sign proclaimed ‘See the Holy Water Otter.’
 When you forked you money over and entered the bowels of the show, there, sat on a table, in a cage, was a Kettle punched full of holes.
 ‘Holey water Hotter’ get it.
 Thankfully the patrons tended to see the funny side, as they seldom had to argue over the no refunds sign.

 Their mother, was well known as the tattooed lady.
 During a particularly grim economic period, she was struggling to make ends meet.
-To remedy this, she had her entire body, save for her head hands and neck, completely covered in tattoos.
+To remedy this, she had her entire body, save for her head hands and neck, completely covered in tattoos so she became a sideshows exhibit.
 Imagine the pain that must have been.
 I think they were of a lot sterner stuff in those days.

-I especially like the cat in the last picture, I presume it is searching for some of the former stars of the show.
+I especially like the cat in the last picture, I presume it is searching for some of the former stars of the sideshows.